Whales, Antarctica Food Chains and Food Webs

 A key part of the Antarctic food web are krill small shrimp-like crustaceans that the great majority of Antarctic animals, seal, whales, penguins and other birds, fish etc. feed upon.

-Big floes have little floes all around about 'em
+Big floes have little floes all around

 And all the yellow diatoms couldn't do without 'em.